Anti-Violence Engagement Network (AVEN)

 AVEN ACTION STEPS:

-Your group's constitution is a part of how you share your culture and values with the student body.
+- Your group's constitution is a part of how you share your culture and values with the student body.
 This is an opportunity to make an explicit statement about the importance of creating an inclusive environment that does not promote violence or discrimination.
-It is also an opportunity to point to the campus wide student conduct policies.